missionpinball/mpf-docs/config/coil_player.rst

 pulse_ms:
 ~~~~~~~~~
 The number of milliseconds you'd like this coil to pulse for.
 This setting
-overrides the coil's default pulse_ms setting.
+overrides the coil's *default_pulse_ms* setting.
 Note that this setting
 only affects pulse actions.
+Make sure you are not exceeding the coil's
+*max_pulse_ms* setting.